Cobenian/elixir-mastery-exercises/2_01_processes.md

 ## Question 1

-Run cats.exs to make a directory structure that looks like this:
+Run `elixir cats.exs` to make a directory structure that looks like this:

 cats/virginia/felix.cat
 cats/virginia/angel.cat